40 Health Mistakes You Need to Stop Making After 40

 It's not an exact science, but changes in mood, energy or sleep can signify that your blood sugar might be out of whack.
 "It's important that we're eating consistently for blood-sugar balancing which is really the key [to staying fit in your forties].
 The fat that tends to collect around the midsection is all about blood sugar and cortisol levels," says Smith.

 The Remedy Rx: A good way to stabilize things is to avoid the blood sugar spikes and crashes caused by empty carbs like white bread and pasta.
+See The 20 Unhealthiest Carb Habits for Your Waistline so you know what to avoid.

 You're Likely Over Caffeinated